netdata/learn/docs/cloud/visualize/dashboards.md

 ### Add more cards (charts)

 Dashboards are made of **cards**.
-For now, you can add chart cards, but in the future you'll be able to add other types of cards as well.
+For now, you can add chart and text cards, but in the future you'll be able to add other types of cards as well.

-The best way to add chart cards is through the same process as creating a new dashboard.
-Go to a single node, find the chart you're interested in, and add it to your existing dashboard.
-You can also click the **Add Chart** button.
+There are two ways to add chart cards 1) you can go to a single node, find the chart you're interested in, and add it to your existing dashboard.
+2)you can click the **Add Chart** button.
 Select which node you want a chart from, then the context.
 Click the **Add chart** button.

 ### Move cards